GeorgePimpleton/module_testing/README.md

 ### Notes
 There may be links to websites or internet sources in these pages and source code.
 Links can go stale.
 A search engine is your friend.

 This is a "work in progress", there is no guarantee this will be nothing more than a repo dump of test snippets.
 There is also no guarantee the source files will work for you.
+Especially if you don't use Visual Studio as your compiler.
+At this time only VS is 100% compliant for C++20.
+No compiler is complete C++23 compliant.

 If you find better ways to rework the code don't hesitate to let me know.